XpressReal/xpressreal-wiki/en/src/content/docs/guides/other-systems.md

 ### 5. Install Android to eMMC

-Plug the USB drive to XpressReal, type `usb start` to confirm your USB drive has been recognized as `Mass Storage Device`, then type `boot ru` in uboot to start the installation:
+Plug the USB drive to XpressReal T3, type `usb start` to confirm your USB drive has been recognized as `Mass Storage Device`, then type `boot ru` in uboot to start the installation:

 ![Android Install](../../../assets/android/android-install.webp)

-Wait for a while, when it finished, XpressReal will reboot to Android.
+Wait for a while, when it finished, XpressReal T3 will reboot to Android.

 ![Android desktop](../../../assets/android/android-desktop.webp)